 "Born in you, along with all this strife, is the power to restore balance to the world."

-The sixth episode of the third season of the show, 'The Avatar and the Fire Lord' explores the history of the avatar-verse and the unique relationship between Avatar Roku and Fire Lord Sozin.
+The sixth episode of the third season of the show, 'The Avatar and the Fire Lord' explores the history of the Avatar-verse and the unique relationship between Avatar Roku and Fire Lord Sozin.
 Similar to the episodes 'The Storm' and 'Zuko Alone', the episode is heavy in flashbacks, using them almost exclusively.
 Unlike the previous two episodes, however, these are not the memories of any of the main characters, and are all delivered post-mortem.

-Aang recieves a vision from Roku, telling him that he needs to learn of the events that led to the war, while Zuko gets a message that states he needs to learn about his great-grandfather's death to learn more about himself.
+Aang receives a vision from Roku, telling him that he needs to learn of the events that led to the war, while Zuko gets a message that states he needs to learn about his great-grandfather's death to learn more about himself.
 The Gaang goes to Roku's old home, an island village that has been buried under volcanic ash.
 There, Aang enters a trance and meets Roku.
 Zuko, meanwhile, finds Fire Lord Sozin's last testament.

 Originally, Roku and Sozin were once friends, who 'shared many things', including birthdays.
 On their 16th, the Fire Sages appear at the party and declare Roku the new Avatar.
 Roku is a bit unnerved about the new responsibilities he has, but before he begins his journey to learn the other three elements, Sozin gives him his headpiece as a gift of friendship.